ezsystems/commerce-documentation/docs/guide/search/search_cookbook/indexer_plugin_for_custom_field_types.md

 ### Step 6.
 Test new fields

-If you want to test how your new fields looks like in Solr you have to run the reindex command and perform a Solr query directly in Solr interface.
+If you want to test how your new fields look like in Solr you have to run the reindex command and perform a Solr query directly in Solr interface.

 ``` bash